Somersault

 A somersault (also flip, heli, and in gymnastics salto) is an acrobatic exercise in which a person's body rotates 360° around a horizontal axis with the feet passing over the head.
-A somersault can be performed forwards, backwards or sideways and can be executed in the air or on the ground.
+A somersault can be performed backwards, forwards or sideways and can be executed in the air or on the ground.
 When performed on the ground, it is typically called a roll.

+Etymology

+The word 'somersault' is derived from Old Provençal sobresaut (via Middle French sombresault) meaning "jump over", from sobre, "over" (from Latin supra-, as in supranational); and saut, "jump" (from Latin saltus, the same root as salient).

 Types

 Body positions

-Somersault may be performed with different positions, including tucked, piked (bent at the hips), straddled, and layout (straight body).
+Somersaults may be performed with different positions, including tucked, piked (bent at the hips), straddled, and layout (straight body).
+Somersaults are often completed with twists.